18F/identity-terraform/iam_masterassume/README.md

 - `account_type`: The "type", aka "category", of AWS account(s) that this module will create policies for.
 - `account_numbers`: A list of AWS account number(s) within the `account_type` category.
 - `role_list`: A list of the roles available to be assumed from within the account(s).

+## Outputs

+- `policy_arns`: A list of the ARNs of the newly-created policies.
+Reference this output in order to depend on policy creation being complete.